 The following information is intended to assist you in administering the FMLA.
 The State uses as guidance, Title 29, Part 825 of the Code of Federal Regulations to administer this policy.
+Definitions of terms used in this document can be found in Section XXXV.

-C. Effective Date
+V. Effective Date